 Local anaesthetic means that only the area which has been operated upon is numb and that you remain awake during the procedure.

 Will I need pain relief after a local anaesthetic?

 When the local anaesthetic wears off, you may feel some soreness or discomfort.
 It is advisable to have a supply of mild pain relief medication at home, which should be used as directed on the packet if you have pain.
 Do not take aspirin or anti-inflammatory drugs such as ibuprofen unless you are already taking them regularly.

 What if I have stitches and/or dressings?

 You may have stitches which do not need removing as they dissolve.
-If you have stitches that need to be removed, you will be advised to make an appointment with the Practice Nurse at your General Practitioner (GP) surgery or you will be given an appointment to attend the Plastics Dressing Clinic.
+If you have stitches that need to be removed, you will be advised to make an appointment with the practice nurse at your doctor’s surgery or you will be given an appointment to attend the Plastics Dressing Clinic.

 You may have a dressing specific to your wound area, adhesive paper strips, an adherent dressing or no dressing.
 Please try to keep the dressing clean and dry until you are seen in the clinic.
 You will be advised on the type of dressing on the day of surgery.

-You may be advised to go to your Practice Nurse at your GP surgery for a wound review and removal of stitches or to attend the Plastic Surgery outpatient department.
+You may be advised to go to your practice nurse at your doctor’s surgery for a wound review and removal of stitches or to attend the Plastic Surgery outpatient department.
 These details will be made clear on discharge.